LauJensen/clojureql/README.md

 [Best In Class](http://www.bestinclass.dk).

-Large and **significant** contributions to both the design and codebase have been rendered by [Justin Balthrope](http://twitter.com/ninjudd) aka.
-Ninjudd author of the powerful build tool [Cake](http://github.com/ninjudd/cake).
+Large and **significant** contributions to both the design and codebase have been rendered by [Justin Balthrop](http://twitter.com/ninjudd) aka. ninjudd author of the powerful build tool [Cake](http://github.com/ninjudd/cake).